DMARC Alignment

 ### Check DKIM Alignment in a Real Email

-A DKIM DNS record exists, but the checker cannot prove that your email delivery service is signing actual mail with an aligned DKIM domain.
+A DKIM DNS record exists, but the DKIM checker cannot confirm that your email delivery service signs real email with an aligned DKIM domain.

 1. Send a real test email from the exact Mailrith delivery connection you plan to use.